ialbluwi/11102-f25/syllabus.md

 ## Course Overview

 Welcome!
 This course is a gentle (and hopefully fun) introduction to computing.
 We will use programming in Python as a vehicle for introducing some fundamentals of the field.
-As you learn how to program, you will develop skills that you need in your future courses and also explore applicatoins in various computing areas, such as artificial intelligence, computer security, and image processing.
+As you learn how to program, you will develop skills that you need in your future courses and also explore applications in various computing areas, such as artificial intelligence, computer security, and image processing.
 You will also begin to appreciate what it takes to design and build large software systems.
 In short, this course will give you a taste of computing and prepare you for what lies ahead.

 ## Prerequisites